USC-ACTLab/crazyswarm/docs2/tutorials.rst

 ) a simple map can be created.

 .. warning::
-  Mind that this will only show the mapping part of SLAM, as the ray matching with the sparse multiranger is quite challenging for the SLAM toolbox.
+  Mind that this will only show the mapping part of SLAM, as the ray matching with the sparse multiranger is quite challenging for the SLAM toolbox

 Preperation
 ~~~~~~~~~~~